 Book 14 Days Uganda Safari covering the Western Uganda safari circuit for big game viewing and primates tour.
 Enjoy boat cruises and amazing sights!

-Trek East Africa (TEA) prides itself on the skillful planning of gorilla safari treks, climbs, the Big 7 safaris and special interest holidays for the most discerning traveler.
-TEA will offer you the best possible introduction to the mystery and beauty of East Africa’ spectacular places – the awesome gorilla trekking in Uganda and Rwanda, the fascinating climbs to Mt.
+We pride ourselves on the skillful planning of gorilla safari treks, climbs, the Big 7 safaris and special interest holidays for the most discerning traveler.
+Trek East Africa Safaris will offer you the best possible introduction to the mystery and beauty of East Africa’ spectacular places – the awesome gorilla trekking in Uganda and Rwanda, the fascinating climbs to Mt.
 Kilimanjaro, Mt.
 Kenya and Mt.
 Rwenzori; to the exciting safari animal kingdom of Serengeti, Masaai Mara; Murchison Falls, Queen Elizabeth and Akagera National Parks, white water rafting and to the Beach in Mombasa, Zanzibar and Ssese Island.
 The list of destinations is endless.
 Out trips are filled with great experiences and fond memories.
 Trek East Africa focuses on minute details to ensure that your trip will be the stepping-stone to a breakaway from the ordinary.
 As the Trek East Africa Motto goes; “The customer is king!“

 OUR TOP HOLIDAY SAFARIS AND ITINERARIES